Jean-Claude Boisset was radically transformed with the arrival in 2002 of viniculteur Grégory...

-The wine was made from selected parcels from the Côte de Beaune, in fact most of it is 'declassified' Rully, which gave a richness and structure to the wine.
-This is quite rare as most negociants source their 'Bourgogne Blanc' from the cheaper Macônnais area.
+This wine is produced mostly from parcels from the Côte de Beaune, with some grapes from a little further south, which gave a richness and structure to the wine.
+This is quite rare as most negociants source their 'Bourgogne Blanc' from the Macônnais area.
 Soils are mostly limestone-clay.
 Grégory is fanatical about the quality in the vineyard, regularly checking for any sign of disease or vine pests; he focuses particularly on soil management in order to increase microbiological activity and thus soil and vine health.

 What had promised to be a very generous vintage, turned out to be an extremely difficult year for Burgundy, with terrible bouts of hail, frost and mildew.
 Yields were very low due to the complicated weather patterns throughout the year.
 The harvest ended on a high note with a warm, dry and sunny July through to October.
 This spell of consistently good weather salvaged the vintage.